-Figure 6: Cooja cross simulator.
-The simulated WSN and the new version of Advanced Sky GUI Plugin.
+Figure 6: The Cooja cross simulator.
+The simulated WSN and the new version of the Advanced Sky GUI Plugin.

-As described in Section 0, preliminary testing and debugging at both Cloud communication and gateway system level can be performed via simulated data.
-These data can be generated randomly (Cloud communication test) or by a WSN simulator (gateway test).
-In the latter case, the WSN can also be used to test the network capabilities before actual implementation in a real production line.
-In this section, the attention is placed on the considered pilot case of a real industrial automation system.
-Tests have been conducted to demonstrate the feasibility of the architecture: functionality of the OSGi Framework, correct storage of information into the Cloud, definition of services through data analysis techniques.
+As described in section 6, preliminary testing and debugging at both the cloud communication and GW system levels can be performed using simulated data.
+These data can be generated randomly (cloud communication test) or via a WSN simulator (GW test).
+In the latter case, the WSN can also be used to test the network capabilities prior to implementation in a real production line.
+In this section, the focus is on the pilot case of a real industrial automation system.
+Various tests were conducted to demonstrate the feasibility of the architecture in terms of the functionality of the OSGi framework, correct storage of information into the Cloud, and the definition of services through data analysis techniques.

 Pilot Case

-CTF AUTOMAZIONI of Matelica (Italy), an Italian company leader in the design and construction of special machines, robotized production lines and automatic assembly islands has been monitored for a period of two months by the architecture proposed in this paper.
-In detail, the automatic line for the production of metal filters (aluminium, stainless steel, etc.) designed for SIFIM Srl, an Italian company leader specialized in the production of metallic filters and in the realization of quality aesthetic metallic components for household appliances industry and community kitchen industry (restaurant, hotels, canteens, etc.).
+CTF AUTOMAZIONI of Matelica (Italy) – an Italian company leader in the design and construction of special machines, robotised production lines and automatic assembly islands – was monitored for a period of two months via the architecture proposed in this paper.
+The main focus was on the automatic line for the production of metal filters (aluminium, stainless steel, etc.) designed for SIFIM Srl, an Italian company leader specialised in the production of metallic filters and in the realisation of quality aesthetic metallic components for household and industry and community kitchen appliances (restaurants, hotels, canteens, etc.).

 Table 4: Communication settings: Standard format.